smARTOFGIVING (AOG) Market Cap Hits $10.60 Million

-smARTOFGIVING (CURRENCY:AOG) traded down 3.2% against the US dollar during the 24-hour period ending at 18:00 PM ET on March 5th.
-One smARTOFGIVING coin can now be bought for $0.14 or 0.00000365 BTC on popular exchanges.
-During the last week, smARTOFGIVING has traded down 2.4% against the US dollar. smARTOFGIVING has a total market cap of $10.60 million and $26,760.00 worth of smARTOFGIVING was traded on exchanges in the last 24 hours.
+smARTOFGIVING (CURRENCY:AOG) traded down 3.2% against the dollar during the 1 day period ending at 18:00 PM Eastern on March 5th.
+During the last week, smARTOFGIVING has traded 2.4% lower against the dollar.
+One smARTOFGIVING coin can currently be purchased for about $0.14 or 0.00000365 BTC on popular cryptocurrency exchanges. smARTOFGIVING has a total market cap of $10.60 million and approximately $26,760.00 worth of smARTOFGIVING was traded on exchanges in the last day.

 - XRP (XRP) traded 5.8% higher against the dollar and now trades at $0.75 or 0.00001916 BTC.